Sarthak-kshirsagar/ansible-storage-protect/roles/sp_server_facts/README.md

 - Ansible 2.9+ (to use the required features).
 - The `sp_server_facts` module must be installed and accessible.
-- Access to a running Storage Protect Server (SP) with appropriate credentials.
+- Access to a running Storage Protect Server (SP) with appropriate credentials

 ## Environment Variables